 Critical thinking underlies the capability to ask the right questions for the most meaningful result.
 Thinking critically also allows the data scientist to separate relevant information from noise when analysing data.

 As in most disciplines, communicating is key to succeeding as a data scientist.
 Communication occurs at all levels – data scientists must be able to accurately convey their needs and objectives to:

 - Others in their team (such as developers)

-A career as a data scientist can certainly be lucrative, and the need is growing, but primarily the career of a data scientist is one of intellectual stimulation.
-When your career marries your technical skills with your business savvy, your work will rarely be routine.
+Although a career as a data scientist can certainly be financially rewarding, another benefit of the role is its intellectual stimulation.
+When your career marries technical skills with business savvy, it will rarely be routine.

 JCU’s 100% online Master of Data Science offers the opportunity to develop the technical and soft skills necessary to succeed as a data scientist while fast-tracking your career with flexible study that’s customisable to fit your schedule.
 Discover how you can become part of data science’s bright future.

 How data science and IoT are shaping the future

 8 effective communication strategies for nurses